Standard 6 of the Care Certificate deals with all forms of Communication.

 - Senior Staff – Similarly, senior and experienced staff can also offer guidance.

-- Safeguarding Lead – Your organisation may have a safeguarding lead that will have had specialist training and experience in safeguarding issues.
+- Safeguarding Lead – Your organisation may have a safeguarding lead with specialist training and experience in safeguarding issues.
 They can offer support and take action.

 - Police – The police can investigate any criminal activity that you report to them.

-- Social Services – Social services are obliged to treat all safeguarding reports seriously and investigate them.
+- Social Services – Social services must treat all safeguarding reports seriously and investigate them.